VisionSim/Vision-Sim/VisionSim/ReadMe.txt

 ** Updating **
 ==============
-Checkout the 'Build Your Own.txt' file in the 'VisionDocs' folder for details if you want to build from source.
+Checkout the 'Build Your Own.txt' file in the 'WhiteCoreDocs' folder for details if you want to build from source.
 Re-compile and copy/paste the new 'VisionSim/bin' subdirectory from your build environment.